risha-shah/heart-disease-detection/README.md

 # heart-disease-detection
-using kaggle's heart disease dataset, I used machine learning to detect if a patient is diagnosed with a cardiovasuclar disease or not.
+Using the Random Forest Classifier model, I detect whether a patient is diagnosed with any cardiovascular diseases or not.